HazeDT/DAGCN/README.md

-# DAGCN
+# Domain Adversarial Graph Convolutional network (DAGCN)
-This code is about the implementation of DAGCN.
+This code is about the implementation of [Domain Adversarial Graph Convolutional Network for Fault Diagnosis Under Variable Working Conditions].

+# Citation
+coming soon